Approved June 7, 2021

 7.4 Qualifications and Term of Office.
 Each director shall be

-an Active Member and shall hold office until his or her successor is
+an Individual Member and shall hold office until his or her successor is

 elected and qualified, or until the earlier death, resignation, removal,